Skip Navigation

 a customer getting Sidewalk Service outside the Central Library

-June: Sidewalk Service, a contactless pickup service, is launched at all Pratt Library locations following COVID-19 closures.
+June: Sidewalk Service, a contactless pickup service, is launched at all Pratt Library locations during COVID-19 closures.
 Drive-In Wi-Fi is also launched at Pratt locations across the city of Baltimore, providing free internet access to the community.

 new Pratt website 2020 - email blast image Introducing the New prattlibrary.org